Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Calories, in other words.

-If you're in the habit of counting calories for weight maintenance, a snowshoeing hike is an exception to your rule.
+If you're in the habit of counting calories for weight loss or maintenance, a snowshoeing hike is an exception to your rule.

 Your body is doing a lot of important work when you snowshoe: